-The State Budget is composed of a general and special part.
-The general part is consisted of Revenue and Expenditure Account and a Financing Account.
-The special part of the State Budget is formed of financial plans (budgets) of the each budget user (accordingly, the Ministry of Defence financial plan (budget) is visible in the State Budget).
+The State Budget is composed of a general and special part and an explanation.
+The general part is consisted of Revenue and Expenditure Account, Financing Account and the Summary.
+The special part of the State Budget is formed of special parts of financial plans (budgets) of each budget user.
+Accordingly, the Ministry of Defence financial plan (budget) is visible in the State Budget.